jnobile/vision/README.md

 I optimize life to maximize impact where the Holy Spirit directs.

 ## Top passions:
-1. Loving my wife and daughter.
+1. Loving my wife and kids.
 2. Translating the Bible into a ubiquitous and effortless format that most people now expect.
 3. Leading young men through the transition to adulthood.